 Testing out the Nikon AW1

-I purchased this Nikon cam in Australia two years ago and it’s been sat in storage pretty much since we dived the barrier reef before we left.
+I purchased this Nikon 1 AW1 Underwater Camera in Australia two years ago and it’s been sat in storage pretty much since we dived the barrier reef before we left.
 I was apprehensive that it wouldn’t work but despite being a little stiff it seems fine.
 Nikon discontinued the AW1 range but still offer this range.

 Some more photos to tempt you in.